 Prepayment Penalties

-Calculating Your DSCR
+Calculating Your DSCR for a Rental Property

 Understanding how to calculate your Debt Service Coverage Ratio (DSCR) is key to securing a DSCR loan.
 It’s a simple calculation, but it has big implications for your real estate investment journey.

-Formula and Components
+DSCR Formula and Components

 The DSCR is calculated by dividing the property’s annual gross rental income by the total annual debt service.
 Think of it this way: it’s a measure of how much income your property generates compared to how much it costs to finance.